lubieniebieski/lubieniebieski.github.com/content/posts/2024/11/migration-from-logseq-and-dayone-to-obsidian/index.md

 If you have any questions, or suggestions on how to improve my setup, feel free to reach out!
 What I did was a quick and dirty migration, and I'm sure there are many things that could be done better.

 It was fun, it always is!
-Solid 3/10 for the migration process :D
+Solid 3/10 for the migration process :D I'm happy to join the Obsidian community!

 [1]: https://dayoneapp.com/
 [2]: https://logseq.com/